M17-Project/M17_Implementations/README.md

 ## Woj's implementation (/SP5WWP)
 ### Overview
 Written in C, it has all the components described by the protocol's specification of the stream mode:
-- convolutional encoder with soft Vitrerbi decoder (utilizing fixed point arithmetic),
+- convolutional encoder with soft Viterbi decoder (utilizing fixed point arithmetic),
 - Golay encoder with soft decoder (fixed point),
 - bit interleaver and randomizer,
 - cyclic redundancy check (CRC) validation,